SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Task B}

-For Task B, group P5 submitted one run generated as it follows. \begin{itemize} \item {\bf Run 1 (EdgeConv):} generated by the Dynamic EdgeConv method where the concatenation of spatial coordinates and properties made up of initial vertex features.
+For Task B, one run adopting method P5 and generated as it follows has been proposed. \begin{itemize} \item {\bf Run 1 (EdgeConv):} generated by the Dynamic EdgeConv strategy where the concatenation of spatial coordinates and properties made up of initial vertex features.
 The distances between output vectors are L2-distances between embeddings. \end{itemize}